Detecting stochastic gravitational waves with binary resonance: Some exact results for circular binaries

 with the binary assumed to merge at periods shorter than this.
 The corresponding quasi-stationary distribution is then given in terms of the dimensionless variable $\varrho\equiv P/P_\mathrm{ISCO}$ by

 where $E_n(z)\equiv\int_1^\infty\dd{t}\rme^{-zt}t^{-n}$ is the exponential integral function, and

 is a dimensionless constant which quantifies the strength of the deterministic drift $V_P$ relative to the secular diffusion $D^{(2)}$.
+While the functional form of Eq.~\eqref{eq:quasi-stationary-solution} is somewhat opaque, one can show that it approximately interpolates between $W_\mathrm{qs}\sim P^{5/3}$ for $P_\mathrm{ISCO}\ll P\ll P_\mathrm{crit}$ and $W_\mathrm{qs}\sim P^{-17/36}$ for $P\gg P_\mathrm{crit}$ (this broken-power-law behaviour is clearly seen in Fig.~\ref{fig:quasi-stationary-solution}).
 We normalise Eq.~\eqref{eq:quasi-stationary-solution} by integrating up to some maximum period, which we choose to be the age of the Universe.
 By substituting Eq.~\eqref{eq:quasi-stationary-solution} into Eq.~\eqref{eq:prob-current} and evaluating at $\varrho=1$ where $W=0$ and $\pdv*{W}{P}>0$, we see that the probability current is strictly negative, $J<0$.
-Since we specified that $J=\mathrm{constant}$, this means there is a uniform net flow towards shorter periods throughout the parameter space, regardless of how soft the binary is.
+Since we specified that $J=\mathrm{constant}$, this means there is a uniform net flow towards shorter periods throughout the parameter space.

+For hard binaries with $P<P_\mathrm{crit}$ it is obvious that we should have $J<0$, as the negative deterministic drift is the most important effect and quickly drives the binary toward merger.
+For soft binaries with $P>P_\mathrm{crit}$ the negative probability current is less immediately obvious; it shows us that, while there is a net drift $D^{(1)}$ pushing these binaries towards longer periods, on average they are nonetheless expected to flow towards shorter periods.
+We can understand this somewhat counter-intuitive behaviour by including diffusion as well as drift effects.
+Indeed, note that by Eq.~\eqref{eq:prob-current}, the condition $J<0$ is equivalent to

+where the RHS tends to a positive constant value in the $P\gg P_\mathrm{crit}$ region we are interested in.
+What this is telling us is that, despite the positive drift coefficient, we can still have a negative probability current if and only if the diffusion coefficient $D^{(2)}$ grows sufficiently quickly with $P$, as this makes it sufficiently likely for the binary's random walk to wander below $P_\mathrm{crit}$ and then rapidly approach short periods through GW emission.
+Interestingly, we find that for the quasi-stationary distribution we have $\pdv*{(\ln D^{(2)}W_\mathrm{qs})}{(\ln P)}\simeq91/36$, so this diffusive effect is \emph{only just} strong enough to cause a net negative probability current.